 Some people drink it as a detox because of the amino acid that helps your liver.
 But I just think it tastes really good and it’s like liquid meat…which is awesome.

-This is a great staple to have in the home because, let’s face it, store bought broths aren’t that good.
-They are packed with salt, soy, yeast, and other preservatives that you aren’t supposed to put in broth.
+This is a great staple to have in the home because, let’s face it, store bought broths/stocks aren’t the best for drinking.
+They are packed with salt, soy, yeast, and other preservatives that you aren’t supposed to put in a healing liquid.
 Below are the simple ingredients to my beef bone broth.
-However, chicken/turkey bones work great too!
+However, chicken/turkey bones work great too.
+I also save my leftover bones in the freezer and make this when I have enough for one batch.

 - 5 pounds beef marrow bones (or any bones you wish)